WaleeTheRobot/order-flow-bot/CONTRIBUTING.md

    - After formatting, delete the existing OrderFlowBot directory in the AddOns directory for the repository.
 This will help show the recent changes in the source control.
    - Copy your updated directory to the AddOns directory.

-## Code Formatting

-- Use Visual Studio's auto-format feature before committing.
-- Ensure there are no errors in the code.
-NinjaTrader will not compile if there are errors.

 ## Tests

 - This project uses GitHub Actions for tests.
 - Install Docker Desktop.
 - Install `act` locally to write and run tests.
 You can do it with Chocolatey on Windows with `choco install act-cli`.
 - Use `act` to build and run the tests.
-Use `act -j test` to just run the tests.

 ## Submitting Changes